sbingler/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 directly exposed to users, and therefore the only signal users can reasonably rely upon to determine whether or not they trust a particular website.
 Thus we base the notion of "site for cookies" on the top-level URL.
-We’ll label this URI’s origin the “top-level origin”.
+We’ll label this URI’s origin the "top-level origin".

 For a document displayed in a top-level browsing context, we can stop here: the document's "site for cookies" is the top-level origin.